Mightyfrong/gallifreyan-translation-helper/README.md

 ## ArtByBoredom
 source: [Gallifreyan Alphabet by Aaron Jay][ABB]

-Like DotScript this system is more likely a font with geometric shapes representing latin alphabet letters.
+Like DotScript this system is more likely a font with geometric shapes representing latin alphabet characters.
 It is the first implemented gallifreyan distinguishing between upper- and lowercase characters.
 And like DotScript this is not a writing system per se but included for the sake of completeness and another coding exercise.

 Supported characters are `[a-zA-Z.,:;-/"']` and if you say *but there are more punctuation characters* you most probably won't need this tool anyway.